azzammuhyala/pygvideo/README.md

 Changes the position of the currently playing video in seconds.
 The `pos` parameter sets the position in seconds for the video to resume.
 This will raise an exception if the value exceeds the video duration.

 #### `handle_event`
-Handles events within the event loop in Pygame, serving as the default controller for the video.
+Handles events within the event loop in PyGame, serving as the default controller for the video.
 This method has the following parameters:
 - `event`: The event from the `pygame.event.get` loop.
 - `volume_adjustment`: The amount to increase or decrease the volume.
 The default is 0.05.
 - `seek_adjustment`: The amount to skip forward or backward in the video, used with [`next`](#next) or [`previous`](#previous).
 The default is 5 seconds.